When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Introduction

 \subsection{Our contribution}

-In this work, we establish the following four results: \begin{enumerate} \item It is impossible for three agents starting from the rooted configuration to solve the 1-BHS problem, even if the agents have full visibility, global communication, infinite memory, and the nodes have infinite storage (Theorem~\ref{thm:imp1}). \item It is impossible for $\delta_{BH}+1$ agents, starting from a scattered configuration, to solve the 1-BHS problem even with full visibility, global communication, infinite memory, and infinite node storage (Theorem~\ref{thm:imp2}). \item We design an algorithm that solves 1-BHS using four agents starting from a rooted configuration, where each agent has 1-hop visibility, f-2-f communication and $O(\log n)$ memory, and each node has $O(\log n)$ storage (Theorem~\ref{thm:1-hop}). \item We design an algorithm that solves 1-BHS using $\delta_{BH}+2$ agents starting from any configuration, where each agent has global communication, 0-hop visibility and $O(\log n)$ memory, and each node has $O(\log n)$ storage (Theorem~\ref{thm:global}). \end{enumerate}
+In this work, we establish the following six results: \begin{enumerate} \item It is impossible for $3$ agents that are co-located at a safe node of the graph $G$ with $n$ nodes to solve the problem of 1-BHSV even if the agents have 1-hop visibility, global communication and infinite memory, and the nodes have infinite storage (refer to Theorem~\ref{thm:imp1}). \item It is impossible for $\delta_{BH}+1$ agents, initially placed at safe nodes of the graph, to solve the \textnormal{1-BHSV} problem, even if the agents have 1-hop visibility, global communication, infinite memory, and the nodes have infinite storage (refer to Theorem~\ref{thm:imp2}).

+\item It is impossible for $n-2$ agents, initially located at arbitrary safe nodes, to solve the BHSV problem in $1$-interval connected graphs, even if the agents have full visibility, global communication, and infinite memory, and the nodes have infinite storage (refer to Theorem \ref{thm:imp3}). \item We design an algorithm that solves 1-BHSV using four agents starting from a rooted configuration, where each agent has 1-hop visibility, f-2-f communication, and $O(\log n)$ memory, and each node has $O(\log n)$ storage (Theorem~\ref{thm:1-hop}). \item We design an algorithm that solves 1-BHSV using $\delta_{BH}+2$ agents starting from any configuration, where each agent has global communication, 0-hop visibility, and $O(\log n)$ memory, and each node has $O(\log n)$ storage (Theorem~\ref{thm:global}). \item We design an algorithm that solves BHSV in 1-interval connected graphs using $n-1$ agents starting from any configuration, where each agent has global communication, 1-hop visibility, and $O(\log n)$ memory, and each node has no storage (Theorem~\ref{thm:global-1-hop}). \end{enumerate}